Huguitis/aoi.js-documentation/src/functions/Calling/deleteInvite.md

 ## Example

-This will delete an invite (wont work as the invite code doesnt exit):
+This will delete an invite (wont work as the invite code doesn't exist):

 ```javascript
 bot.command({